 - Audience (specify which persona this piece is being made for)

-- Other misc. instructions (i.e. 3 title options, meta description, list of sources, social copy, internal and external link guidelines)
+- Other misc. instructions (i.e., three title options, meta description, list of sources, social copy, internal and external link guidelines)

 - Invite questions (Always close with an invitation for them to ask for clarification, just in case)

 Any new writers you work with should have clear brand guidelines and messaging foundations, like personas and brand statements.
-As you continue to work with writers, make sure they have the most up-to-date version of your guidelines.
+As you continue to work with writers and develop better content creation relationships, make sure they have the most up-to-date version of your guidelines.

 Although it might be tempting to bounce around to different writers, this is uncharted territory.
 Not all writers are created equal, as you’ve very likely experienced.
 If you’re working with an amazing writer, keep giving them work — keep building loyalty and mutual respect.